13 Best Video Camera for Shooting Sports in 2021 – Reviewed

 Mark II features a wide array of picture style option that results in beautifully aesthetics captures.

-If you like Sony Alpha a7III but want another camera with similar specifications, then the other best video camera for shooting sports is Panasonic GH5.
+If you like Sony Alpha a7III but want another camera with similar specifications, then the other best choice could be Panasonic GH5.

 GH5 comes with the capability to shoot 4k videos at up to 60 FPS and 180 fps with 1080p, which stands out compared to Sony a7 III.
 You can also record at 4K shot in 10-bit with a screen ratio of 4:2:2 either internally and externally.